Golden Valley, Arizona

-Golden Valley is an unincorporated area and census-designated place (CDP) in Mohave County, Arizona, United States.
+Golden Valley is an unincorporated area and census-designated place (CDP) in Mohave County, Arizona, United States, located halfway between Kingman and Bullhead City.
 The population was 8,801 at the 2020 census.

 History

 Golden Valley was named after a company from Hollywood, California, that went into partnership with Crystal Collins to develop most of the land south of Arizona State Route 68 into 2.5 acre parcels.
 The company's name was Golden Valley Development Company.
 The land was split into 2.5 acre parcels and sold for $695 each: $10 down and $10 per month.